Sinus tarsi syndrome

-Sinus tarsi syndrome is the clinical disorder of pain and tenderness in the sinus tarsi, which is the lateral side of the foot, between the ankle and the heel.
-The term "sinus tarsi syndrome" can also refer to swelling of the subtalar joint.
-The condition is somewhat poorly understood.
+Sinus tarsi syndrome is the clinical disorder of pain and tenderness in the sinus tarsi, which is a lateral tunnel in the foot at the junction of the hindfoot and the midfoot, between the ankle and the heel.
+Most of the time, sinus tarsi syndrome onsets after ankle sprains; however, there can be other causes.
+There are a variety of treatments, divided into conservative treatments such as physical and orthotic therapy, and more invasive ones such as cortisone injections.
+The condition is somewhat poorly understood and is subject to heavy debate in the medical community.

 Causes

-Sinus tarsi syndrome can have a variety of causes, such as: